Safety in the EE Lab

 UTA has created a Maker Space for Electrical Engineering majors to aid in the creation of design projects.
-The Maker Space located in Nedderman Hall room 131 consists of a print room (131A) with a PolyPrinter 3-D printer and an OtherMill Milling and PCB routing mill.
-Room 131B is a small shop with drill presses, a band saw, scroll saw, sander, pneumatic nail gun and various other tools you may need in order to design your projects.
+The Maker Space located in Nedderman Hall room 131 consists of a print room (131A) with two PolyPrinter 3-D printers and two Bantam Tools Milling and PCB routing mills.
+Room 131B is a small shop with a drill press, a sliding radial saw, table saw, jig saw, electric stapler, electric sander, pneumatic nail gun, tap and die set and various other tools you may need in order to design your projects.
 Room 131D has 3 Xeon processor workstations.
 The following section covers UTA Electrical Engineering’s Maker Space usage policies.
 It will also cover various aspects of equipment safety and usage.

 - No student will circumvent safety protocols in order to use any equipment in the Maker Space.

-- Students will not use any tool from the tool shop without a lab supervisor’s permission and/or presence.
+- Students will not use any tool from the tool shop without a lab supervisor’s permission and/or presences.

-- No student will use the 3D printer or milling machine without training from a lab manager or supervision from an IEEE officer.
+- No student will use the 3D printers or Milling machines without training from a lab manager or supervision.

 - Safety glasses are to be worn anytime machines are being operated in the shop.